 What makes Eventide’s vast and limitless BLACKHOLE reverb stand out is its ability to create otherworldly spaces that could never exist in our reality.
 The sheer size this reverb can generate breaks the rules of existing reverb and works wonders on strings, pads, guitars and more.
 With 50 presets, supernatural settings, fully flexible mono and stereo options, Kill Switch mutes and more, BLACKHOLE is a must-have for anyone looking to create big effects with lasting impressions.

-If you’ve learnt a thing or two about the different types of reverb and how they work and fancy finding out more about delay plugins we’ve got you covered.
+If you’ve learnt a thing or two about the different types of reverb and how they work and fancy finding out more about delay plugins, we’ve got you covered.
 Head here to see our top 5 delays for adding space and clarity to your mixes.
-For everything else music production focussed, our online music production courses can help.
+For everything else music production focussed, our degrees can help.

 Register to Access Free Courses, Plugins, Projects, Samples & More